AnshulH/API-Crawler/README.md

 ### Things to Improve with time / TODO List

 - Database is not scalable for more large number of entries.
-Use Scalable Db framework.
+Use another Scalable Db framework.
 - Need to implement checks while writing to db to avoid copies.
 - A few unnecessary token calls are bring made and can be avoided.
 - Implement better async code to speed up processing.
 - Use docker to run the code.
+- Improve async implementation